MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 > - **Step 6: Replicate VMs.** Enable VM replication to Azure.
 > - **Step 7: Migrate the database with Data Migration Service (DMS).** Migrate the database to Azure using the Data Migration Service.
 > - **Step 8: Protect the database.** Create an Always On availability group for the cluster.
-> - **Step 9: Migrate the VMs with Azure Migrate** Run a test failover to make sure everything's working as expected.
-Then run a full failover to Azure.
+> - **Step 9: Migrate the VMs with Azure Migrate** Run a test migration to make sure everything's working as expected.
+Then run a migration Azure.

 ## Step 1: Prepare a SQL Server Always On availability group cluster